-Do most of those blocks work together to create a cohesive look or are they scattered bits of unrelated pieces that have little in common?
-Think of a building designed and created using classic lines and details that relate to each other and include balanced proportions.
-The elements of a building that complement each other combine to create a whole which is pleasing to the eye.
+Do most of those blocks work together to create a cohesive look, or are they scattered bits of unrelated pieces that have little in common?
+Think of a building designed and built using classic lines and details that relate to each other and include balanced proportions.
+The elements of a building that complement each other combine to create a whole that is pleasing to the eye.

 This look serves me well throughout most of the warm weather months.
-I enjoy wearing flowing tunics with cold shoulders or an interesting hemline and three-quarter length sleeves.
-These types of tops work well with most of my straight leg pull on jeans.
-I look for the ones with a smooth wide waistband so that lumps and bumps from regular jean style pants don't show through the fabric of the tunic.
+I enjoy wearing flowing tunics with interesting hemlines and three-quarter length sleeves.
+These tops work well with most of my straight leg pull-on jeans.
+I look for pants with a smooth wide waistband so that lumps and bumps from regular jean style pants don't show through the fabric of the tunic.
 The long, lean line created by the straight legs balances the fullness of the tunics.

 Notice the details.
 I have created a bookend effect by repeating the turquoise blue in the necklace with the same color of shoes.
 A bookend effect can also mean matching your hair color with your shoe color.
 Bookending means that you are beginning and ending your look with a similar color or tone within a color.

 The gold reptile effect on the heels relates back to the gold bamboo effects on the straw clutch and also the gold details in the necklace.